About this Course

 The course focuses on teaching individuals how to use

 SQL Server 2012 product features and tools related to maintaining a database.
-2KO Africa offers computer training in various African countries, and is also a leading international supplier of authorised online IT training, enabling 2KO students the opportunity to study courses online world-wide, to ensure
+2KO Africa presents IT training right across Africa, and supplies certified online computer courses worldwide over the Internet, enabling 2KO students the opportunity to study courses online world-wide, to ensure

 the best training possible.